alicechang29/coding-challenge/Notes.md

 How do separate out the user values from the location values? can check for object keys...

+## GeoJSON

+- just a json format - a "point" is a single coordinate

 # Form

 Upon form submit, it will auto append query values to the URL

+Try axios instead of fetch api